codefuse-ai/Awesome-Code-LLM/README.md

 - "Dear Diary: A randomized controlled trial of Generative AI coding tools in the workplace" [2024-10] [[paper](https://arxiv.org/abs/2410.18334)]

+- "LLMs are Imperfect, Then What?
+An Empirical Study on LLM Failures in Software Engineering" [2024-11] [[paper](https://arxiv.org/abs/2411.09916)]

 ## 8. Datasets

 ### 8.1 Pretraining